Street Fighter II: Champion Edition: X68000

-Master System

-A Master System port of Champion Edition was released in 1997 in the Brazilian market, published by Tec Toy, although the character portraits in the player select screen are based on Super Street Fighter II.
-It features only eight characters; Dhalsim, E. Honda, Zangief and Vega are not in this version.

 Other releases

 Street Fighter II Turbo for the SNES, while based on the succeeding game in the series, allows players to choose between Champion Edition rules (Normal mode) and Hyper Fighting rules (Turbo mode).

 The arcade version is included in Street Fighter Collection 2 (Capcom Generation 5) for the PlayStation and Sega Saturn, as well as Capcom Classics Collection Vol. 1 for the PlayStation 2 and Xbox and Capcom Classics Collection: Reloaded for PlayStation Portable.
-The company Arcade1Up later released a home arcade cabinet featuring Street Fighter II': Champion Edition, Super Street Fighter II: The New Challengers and Super Street Fighter II Turbo.
+In 2011, Street Fighter II: Champion Edition was included alongside Street Fighter II and Street Fighter II Turbo as part of the Street Fighter II Collection for iOS devices.
+Arcade1Up later released a home arcade cabinet featuring Street Fighter II: Champion Edition, Super Street Fighter II: The New Challengers and Super Street Fighter II Turbo.